 - With over 5000 animals located in the heart of the city, Melbourne Zoo isn't like your other zoos or parks.
 You can reach the zoo using any means of public or private transport.

-- At Melbourne Zoo you'll also have the opportunity to pet and get pictures clicked with the most iconic animal in all of Australia; kangaroo!
+- With Melbourne Zoo tickets, you'll also have the opportunity to pet and get pictures clicked with the most iconic animal in all of Australia; kangaroo!

 - Take a much deserved break from traveling around the city and enjoy the peace and tranquillity of the Melbourne Zoo.